LogtalkDotOrg/logtalk3/manuals/sources/glossary.rst

       other object.

    object
-      An entity characterized by an identity and a set of predicate directives and clauses.
+      An entity characterized by an :term:`identity` and a set of predicate directives and clauses.
 Logtalk objects can be either static or dynamic.
 Logtalk objects can play the *role* of classes, instances, or prototypes.
 The role or roles an object plays are a function of